The Academy Band is for those starting to discover music and for those returning to it after a break.

 The Academy Band is a fun and friendly group which welcomes players of all ages and abilities.
 It aims to provide an ensemble experience for younger, developing musicians, and older performers returning to music after a break.

-Repertoire for this term will include:
+Repertoire for the spring term included:

 If you are interested in joining the Academy Band, or wish to find out more about us, please e-